-Abstract: The character of Martin Harris, one of the Three Witnesses of the Book of Mormon, is examined.
+Abstract: This article discusses the character of Martin Harris, one of the Three Witnesses of the Book of Mormon, is examined.
 The author examines accounts of the associates of Martin Harris in the three decades he lived in Palmyra, New York.

-New Evidence from Modern Witnesses
+New Evidence from Modern Witnesses Part 5

-Part 5